dbmdz/digitalcollections-commons/dc-commons-file/README.md

   }
 ```

-The `find` method returns a `FileResource` model object containing iformation about the file resource and an access uri based on an identifier to URI resolving.
+The `find` method returns a `FileResource` model object containing information about the file resource and an access uri based on an identifier to URI resolving.
 For accessing the file content, use the following methods:

 - `fileResourceService.getInputStream(fileResource)`
 - `fileResourceService.getAsDocument(fileResource)` (convenience method on top of `getInputStream` to get XML document)